difference retropie recalbox

 Differences between Retropie and Recalbox

-Retropie and Recalbox come from different stories, but they share the same goal: build the best open source retro-gaming solution for Raspberry Pi
+Retropie and Recalbox come from different backgrounds, but they share the same goal: to build the best open-source retro gaming solution for Raspberry Pi.

 Installation